So, you want to know a little bit more about me, and how I got into the adult industry?

 Eventually I moved back to California to be with a partner.
 Our relationship fell apart, which meant in order to afford my own place, I needed more income.
 I thought about being a service provider again.
 I was doing some social media tech consulting work here and there.
 But it’s really hard to get a job in anything but the adult industry if you are a service provider.
 I have to choose: Do I come out at a job interview, or do I just look like I haven’t done anything?

-I personally would prefer to never escort again.
+I personally would prefer to never escort in Los Angeles again.
 I do love porn.
 I’ll probably do porn for a while.
 I like the legality of it, but I hate how stigmatized it is, because it doesn’t solve my problem of being able to move into another realm of business if I want to do that.
 I think we make the best choice we can based on the opportunities we have available to us, and sometimes those are harmful choices.
 I think adult industry work has been very empowering for me but at times hugely detrimental.
 Being a fat service provider, for example, is really harmful in a lot of ways.
 I’ve been threatened.
 We believe as a culture that fat people are not human, and if you add the dehumanization of fat people to the dehumanization of service providers and the dehumanization of women, then you have this trifecta.

 But I also have to say, if it were not for escorting, I would not have been able to go to school, I would not have been able to buy a laptop, I would not have been able to go to England in the first place.
 Doing adult industry has given me a lot of class-based opportunities that I would not have had otherwise.